Interview: AI, machine learning and translation software

 Drooms offers document translation within the user interface to enable the "gisting" of information.
 Gisting allows the user to be able to understand the broader topic of a document.
-Currently, translation from German, Spanish, French, Italian, and Arabic into English (and vice versa) is supported.
+Currently, translation from German, Spanish, French, Italian, and Dutch into English (and vice versa) is supported.
 As Drooms expands into other markets and countries, more languages for machine translation will be added.

 2. What translation software is on the market and what makes Drooms’ translation feature different?

 Most people are familiar with web services and applications such as Google Translate, Bing Microsoft Translator, or DeepL to translate plain text.
 Even for mobile applications there are tools that translate text into a picture in real time.
 Our translation solution is based on Deep Learning, a branch within machine learning that employs neural networks.
 When Deep Learning was first researched for machine translation about ten years ago, it immediately showed a huge performance boost in terms of translation quality.
 Our setup for machine translation is actually derived from the setup that Google published for their participation in a machine translation evaluation benchmark and shows similar or better performance on test data sets.